This is most recent syllabus. Your final syllabus will be given during your first day of class

 Mandatory course reader and business case studies

-You will take a day trip to the winery where you will tour the facilities, have a wine tasting with traditional, homemade Umbrian appetizers, and discuss the marketing project with the winery team.
+You will take a day trip to visit Umbrian wineries where you will tour the facilities, have a wine tasting with traditional, homemade Umbrian appetizers, and discuss the wineries’ operations with the owners.